Stay Connected with the Y and answers to common questions.

 Once our doors closed, we immediately shifted operations to provide Emergency Child Care for essential personnel, telehealth counseling services through our YMCA Family Services branch, and implemented the YMCA Emergency Staff Relief Fund for our furloughed staff.
 We also created YMCA @ Home to bring resources to our members of all ages and interests.

 We ask that you allow us to credit you for any unused portion of your membership or program.
-A credit will be applied once we reopen our doors.
+A credit was applied when we reopened our doors.

 Of course, during these challenging times, we understand if you require a refund.
 If this is the case, please complete this Refund Form and it will be sent directly to your Y branch to be processed.
-Please keep in mind that our YMCA staff are working limited hours so refunds may take 2-3 weeks to be processed.
+Please keep in mind during this time, it may take longer than normal to process your refund.

-Is Preschool or School Age Child Care still running?
+Is Preschool and School Age Child Care running?

-If you have any questions, please call us at 855-2YMCALI or email us at Childcare@ymcali.org.
+If you have any questions, please call 855-2YMCALI or email us at Membership@ymcali.org.

 To learn more about COVID-19, please visit: